Is a photo session right for me?

 • What if my cat doesn't travel well?

-Although I’m setup to accommodate cats in studio, some cats don’t adjust well to traveling or being in new places.
-In that case, I often bring equipment to clients’ homes where they are most comfortable and relaxed.
-Small apartments are fine as long as you can shift furniture to open a space of about 6-8 ft squared.
+Although I’m setup to accommodate cats in studio, a lot of cats just don’t adjust well to traveling or being in new places.
+In that case, I recommend an in-home session, in which I bring equipment to clients’ homes where cats are most comfortable and relaxed.
+Small apartments are fine as long as you can shift furniture to open a space of about 8 square feet.
+If you’re not sure if your apartment will work, you can always email me photos to review so that we can make a plan together.

 • Do all dogs do well in the studio?